 Resting salivary secretion rarely diminishes significantly solely due to aging.
 Xerostomia Xerostomia Xerostomia is dry mouth caused by reduced or absent flow of saliva.
 This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis... read more or hyposalivation in the older patient is almost always a side effect of drugs Etiology Xerostomia is dry mouth caused by reduced or absent flow of saliva.
 This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis... read more , although meal-stimulated salivary flow is usually adequate.

 The flattened cusps of worn teeth and weakness of the masticatory muscles may make chewing tiresome, impairing food intake.

 Loss of bone mass in the jaws (particularly the alveolar portion), dryness of the mouth, thinning of the oral mucosa, and impaired coordination of lip, cheek, and tongue movements may make denture retention difficult.

-The taste buds become less sensitive, so the elderly may add abundant seasonings, particularly salt (which is harmful for some), or they may desire very hot foods for more taste, sometimes burning the often atrophic oral mucosa.
+The taste buds become less sensitive, so the older patient may add abundant seasonings, particularly salt (which is harmful for some), or they may desire very hot foods for more taste, sometimes burning the often atrophic oral mucosa.

 Despite these changes, improved dental hygiene has greatly decreased the prevalence of tooth loss, and most older people can expect to retain their teeth.